 Our Approach to Achilles Tendonitis

 To treat Achilles tendonitis, we begin with nonsurgical options, such as rest, special shoe inserts and physical therapy.
-If these fail to resolve the pain, we also offer surgical treatment.
+If these fail to resolve the pain, we also provide surgical treatment.

 Awards & recognition